TRIAEIOU/flexible-cloze-2/README.md

 - `New card sort order`: `Order gathered`
 - `Bury new siblings`, `Bury review siblings` and `Bury interday learning siblings`: `off`

-See below regarding the presentation order of new cards.

 ## Configuration

 Configuration is made in the note template, configuration is made between `/*-- CONFIGURATION BEGIN`/`END --*/` on the `Front`/`Back`/`Styling` template respectively.
 JS/CSS between `/*-- FUNCTIONALITY BEGIN`/`END --*/` tags is the actual FC2 code, not for configuration (will be overwritten on next update).
 The update logic is dependent on the user keeping the `/*-- CONFIGURATION/FUNCTIONALITY BEGIN/END --*/` intact.